-There are several myths circling teacher compensation.
+There are several myths regarding teacher compensation.
 They’re often a way to justify lower pay.
 Addressed below are the common misconceptions around teacher salaries and the truths behind each one.

-Fact: Teachers are public employees and receive medical benefits, including dental and vision.
+Teachers are public employees and receive medical benefits, including dental and vision.
 The benefits aren’t free, and a portion is taken out of your check each month like in most careers.
 The average employee contribution for family coverage in 2017 was $533.48, according to the National Compensation Survey.
-The health insurance premium paid by a family is about 33%.
-The benefits are that most schools offer many health insurance plans to choose from.
+The health insurance premiums paid by a family is about 33%.
+The benefit is that most schools offer many health insurance plans to choose from.
 Coverage is good, but you’re paying for it.

-Myth: Every teacher will have a guaranteed pension and funded retirement.
+Every public school teacher will have a guaranteed pension and funded retirement.

-Fact: If you stay in teaching long term, over 20 years, your retirement benefits provided by most schools are sufficient.
+If you stay in teaching long-term, over 20 years, the retirement benefits provided by most schools are sufficient.
 Teachers are offered a retirement benefits package that both the employer and employee make contributions to.